sematext/docs/docs/guide/events-guide.md

 There are **two main components** that make up **Events**.
 Both can be added to dashboards just as Metrics and Logs components.

-You can create Events and attach them to any particular Monitoring or Logs App, or dashboard.
+You can create Events and attach them to any particular Monitoring, Logs, or Experience App, or dashboard.
 It's great for leaving notes alongside auto-generated data.
 It supports markdown format and provides a perfect way to provide human input which can later be used for presentations and reminders.

 ### Events Histogram